 You shouldn’t ever use fuel-burning space heaters when you’re asleep.
 Generators should be placed outdoors, never in the basement or garage.
 A gas oven shouldn’t ever be used to heat your home.

 What to Do If You Suspect Carbon Monoxide Poisoning

 A carbon monoxide leak is no joke.
 If you suspect this deadly gas is present in your living environment, the first thing to do is evacuate—immediately.
 If you’re experiencing symptoms, this is especially critical, as carbon monoxide can quickly incapacitate you.

 Make sure everyone’s out of the house and out of danger, breathing fresh air.
 If possible, leave windows and doors open as you leave, but don’t bother if you’re experiencing symptoms—just get out.
-Once you and your family are out of danger, the next step is to call emergency services.
+Once you and your family are out of danger, the next step is to call us today.
 You can dial 911 or call your local police or fire department.
 It’s critical that no one in your family reenters the home until it’s been inspected and cleared by professionals.

 Who to Call for Your AC and Heating Needs

 GVEC Home is an air conditioning and heating company based in Gonzales, Texas, serving the Guadalupe Valley and surrounding areas.
-Our services include home energy audits, heat pump installation, commercial heating services, repair, maintenance, 24-hour emergency HVAC repair and service, turnkey solar solutions, and more.
+Our services include home energy audits, heat pump installation, commercial heating services, repair, maintenance, HVAC repair and service, turnkey solar solutions, and more.
 Call us today at (877) 466-5506 for all your HVAC needs.Tags: Air Quality, Carbon Monoxide, HVAC Maintenance